fintechneo/libgit2/emscripten_hacks/README.md

     ProxyPass /pathto/mygitrepo.git/ https://github.com/pathto/mygitrepo.git/
     ProxyPassReverse /pathto/mygitrepo.git/ https://github.com/pathto/mygitrepo.git/

 When testing with the index.html file included here you should open the web console which will prompt "ready" when loaded.
+Remember to switch to the libgit2 webworker for typing commands in the console.

 Type the commands: